 This entertaining if disposable follow-up to the 2012 blockbuster is a triumph of, well, let's call it "story engineering".
 Writer/director Whedon deserves kudos for deftly handling an intimidating task: further developing six complicated superheroes while adding at least four major new characters, bringing in several supporting players from previous Marvel outings, delivering eye-popping set pieces, and shoehorning the narrative (reportedly against his wishes) into Marvel's ambitious five-year plan, in which a larger story is slowly developing across several properties.
 He must be exhausted.

 Marvel's transparency about their release slate actually kind of hurts Age of Ultron.
 Even before the movie's release, the studio publicly revealed dates for the next two Avengers sequels, as well as all the individual characters' next films, and new features for tangental characters.
 The result is that Age of Ultron, despite being one of the most anticipated features of 2015, feels like filler.

-I actually prefer this movie to its predecessor thanks to its globe-trotting scope, as the first Avengers spent too much time on a S.H.I.E.L.D.
+I actually prefer this movie to its predecessor; its globetrotting scope is more fun than the first Avengers being mostly stuck on a S.H.I.E.L.D.
 Helicarrier.
 At any rate, I'd be more likely to watch Age of Ultron a second time.
-Or "re-read" it, I should say: the plethora of Marvel movies actually brings back memories of the comics I read as a kid.
+Or "reread" it, I should say: the plethora of Marvel movies actually brings back memories of the comics I read as a kid.
 Some are one-offs, some are parts of larger sagas.
 Some stories are slight, some are stunning.
 If Marvel the movie studio has sought to recapture the fun of reading Marvel comic books, then on this front, they've succeeded.